nojronatron/nojronatron.github.io/continuing-education/oss-contrib-humanizer.md

 The project has an MIT License file, allowing usage, modifiction, and distribution, provided inclusion of the License File.

-There are no specific instructions related to how to contribute (that I could find).
+> Before going any farther investigating any Humanizer Issue(s), the following GitHub Issue should probably be resolved [Is This Library Still Maintained?](https://github.com/Humanizr/Humanizer/issues/1303).

+### Contributing

+Contributing guidelines are in the `.github` directory, in CONTRIBUTING.md.

+In summary:

+- Raise bugs as Issues in GitHub (or fix and Pull Request).
+- Grab and fix any Issue.
+- `Jump In` labeled Issues are considered "low hanging fruit".
+- Code of Conduct exists and follows `Contributor Covenant`.

+#### Contributing Getting Started

+- C# 8 language features.
+- SDK-style projects.
+- VS 2018 or newer.

+#### Guidelines

+Overview:

+- There is a checklist of code style requirements to meet (see `.editorconfig` and [PULL_REQUEST_TEMPLATE.md](https://github.com/Humanizr/Humanizer/blob/main/.github/PULL_REQUEST_TEMPLATE.md)).
+- PRs with ReSharper Warnings will not get merged in.
+- Unit Tests required, w/ coverage.
+- Full disclosure and attribution required for any copied code.
+- Few (if any) code comments.
+- XML Documentation must be updated with change(s).
+- Sync with upstream before rebasing.
+- Rebase PR on top of main before submitting.
+- Link to Issue(s) the PR addresses.
+- Update README as applies.
+- Build not *not* have any failures.

 ## Solution Overview

-The software is a set of Projects attached to a parent Solution file.
+- The software is a set of Projects attached to a parent Solution file.

-There appear to be some custom build and test scripts.
+- There appear to be some custom build and test scripts.

-A Test Project exists that appears to use XUnit, relying heavily on `[Theory]` annotated tests with canned inputs and expected outputs in `[InlineData()]` annotations.
+- Test Project exists that appears to use XUnit, relying heavily on `[Theory]` annotated tests with canned inputs and expected outputs in `[InlineData()]` annotations.

-Humanizer.csproj is the primary, central-focus project.
+- Humanizer.csproj is the primary, central-focus project.

-Humanizer.InflectorExtensions.cs has a number of static Extension methods that perform actions like pluralize, singularize, Titleize, Pascalize, and more.
+- Humanizer.InflectorExtensions.cs has a number of static Extension methods that perform actions like pluralize, singularize, Titleize, Pascalize, and more.

 ## Issue Description